sealerio/sealer/docs/site/src/docs/advanced/raw-docker-baseimage.md

 #### Step 3: get official raw docker

-Choose a raw docker binary version from `https://download.docker.com/linux/static/stable/x86_64/` if your marchine is based on x86_64 architecture, and download it. (other architecture can be find at `https://download.docker.com/linux/static/stable/`)
+Choose a raw docker binary version from `https://download.docker.com/linux/static/stable/x86_64/` if your machine is based on x86_64 architecture, and download it. (other architecture can be found at `https://download.docker.com/linux/static/stable/`)

 #### Step 4: replace sealer hacked docker